KingJulius/KingJulius/README.md

 #### I am currently pursuing my Masters in Computer Engineering from NYU and I will be graduating by December 2023.

-#### Do reach out to me if you'd like to colaborate or are providing SDE / Full Stack / Front End opportunities.
+#### Do reach out to me if you'd like to collaborate or are providing SDE / Full Stack / Front End opportunities.

 ---